phildionne/twins/README.md

 }
 ```

-You may also provide `Twins` with priorities for `String` and `Numeric` attributes, which will precede on the mode while determining the canditate value.
-[String distances](https://github.com/phildionne/twin/blob/master/lib/twin/utilities.rb#L32) are calculated using a [longest subsequence algorithm](http://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and [Numeric distances](https://github.com/phildionne/twin/blob/master/lib/twin/utilities.rb#L40) are calculated with their difference.
+You may also provide `Twins#consolidate` with priorities for `String` and `Numeric` attributes, which will precede on the mode while determining the canditate value.

 ```ruby
 options = {